seanedwards/svcizer/README.md

 svcizer
 =======

-Turns a shell command into an HTTP endpoint.
+Turns a shell command into a plain HTTP endpoint. _There is no security._

 Usage
 =====